 A Renewed Sense of Purpose

 The creation of the Fulton County Center for Regional Growth (FCCRG) in 2012 marks the birth of a new era of support for economic development in Fulton County.
-Formed to integrate and build upon the successes of two existing economic development entities, the FCCRG has been tasked by the leaders of Fulton County to focus and reinvigorate efforts to attract and assist quality employers in Fulton County and its neighboring communities.
+Formed to integrate and build upon the successes of two existing economic development entities, the FCCRG has been tasked by the leaders of Fulton County to focus and reinvigorate efforts to attract, retain and assist quality employers in Fulton County and its neighboring communities.

 The economic development triumphs of the last two decades are a gauge of greater things to come.
 Since the late 1980s, nearly 2,000 jobs have been created by employers drawn to state-of-the-art sites in beautiful rolling expanses at the foothills of the Adirondack Mountains.